 For example, your investment plan can be affected by an economic recession.
 If this happens, you will need an alternative plan to be able to achieve your investment goals.

-5. Be Ready to Embrace New Directions
+5. Openness to Embracing New Directions

 When situations change and a goal seems out of reach, embracing a new direction might be another way to reach your goal.